giker17/OpenPose_Install_Python/README.md

 - After compiling, you would have to build the project `_openpose`, right click it, and click `Build`
   - ![vs02](https://github.com/giker17/OpenPose_Install_Python/blob/master/openpose_install03.PNG)

+## Run in python
+- Under `build\examples\tutorial_python`, there lies two python file, just run them
+- Any problems encountered, may caused by paths, check paths in the files according to the error message

 ## Problems
 - [rc.exe](https://stackoverflow.com/questions/14372706/visual-studio-cant-build-due-to-rc-exe)